Why a Foundation?

 A Look at Library Funding

-The Dayton Metro Library Foundation provides support for the special initiatives of the Library that might otherwise go unfunded.
+The Dayton Metro Library Foundation provides support for special initiatives of the Library that might otherwise go unfunded.